darktable-org/dtdocs/content/module-reference/processing-modules/watermark.md

 Render a vector-based overlay onto your image.
 Watermarks are standard SVG documents and can be designed using [Inkscape](http://www.inkscape.org/).

-The SVG processor of darktable also substitutes strings within the SVG document, which allows you to include image dependent information in the watermark.
+The SVG processor of darktable can also substitute strings within the SVG document, which allows you to include image dependent information in the watermark.

-User-designed watermarks are placed into the directory `$HOME/.config/darktable/watermarks`.
+User-designed watermarks should be placed into the directory `$HOME/.config/darktable/watermarks`.
 Once in place, use the reload button update the list of available watermarks.

 The following is a list of variable strings that are supported for substitution within the SVG document.

-Besides this list you can also use the variable strings defined in the [variables](../../special-topics/variables.md) section.
+In addition to this list you can also use the variable strings defined in the [variables](../../special-topics/variables.md) section.

 ```
 $(DARKTABLE.NAME)             The application name